InfiniTimeOrg/InfiniTime/README.md

  * SPI (DMA & IRQ based) LCD driver;
  * BLE advertising, connection and bonding;
  * BLE CTS client (retrieves the time from the connected device if it implements a CTS server);
- * Push button to go to disable screen (and go to low power mode) / enable screen (and wake-up);
+ * Push button to go to disable screen (and go to low power mode) / enable screen (and wake-up) and UI navigation
  * Touch panel support;
- * Basic user interface via display, touchpanel and push button.
+ * Rich user interface (using [LittleVGL](https://littlevgl.com/)) via display, touchpanel and push button.
  * Digital watch face and 4 demo applications (spinning meter, analog gauche, push button and message box);
+ * Watchdog (automatic reset in case of firmware crash) and reset support (push and hold the button for 7 - 10s);
+ * BLE Notification support (still Work-In-Progress, companion app needed).

 ## Stub using NRF52-DK
 ![Pinetime stub](./images/pinetimestub1.jpg "PinetimeStub")